 Switch off or recycle the second fridge

 Recycling unused fridges or freezers is a great way to dispose of the appliance safely and correctly.
-You might also earn some rewards from doing it too!
-Check is there is a buyback program available in your area.
-Currently, Fridge Buyback is available in NSW and ACT.

 See our list of current energy rebates for other programs that may help you with your recycling.

 Ideally you should leave at least 50mm of space at the top, back and sides to improve ventilation and let your fridge work at its best.

 Place the fridge in a cool spot

 Locate fridges and freezers in cool spots, away from direct sun and other heat sources such as stoves.